The Speech Recognition API in JavaScript: speechRecognition()

-The speech recognition API in JavaScript is an API that all HTML5 developers have available, it is an API that invites us to "talk" with the browser, an API with which we can execute voice commands with JavaScript or convert our voice to text, as you can see the ways in which we can use this API are infinite where our imagination is the limit and we can even create or use libraries.
+The speech recognition API in JavaScript is an API available to all developers since HTML5, such as the Battery API.
+It's an API that allows us to "talk" to the browser, enabling us to execute voice commands with JavaScript or convert our voice to text.
+As you can see, the ways we can use this API are endless; our imagination is the limit, and we can even create or use libraries.

 JavaScript has all kinds of APIs that facilitate the process when developing web applications of any type:

-To name a few of the many JavaScript APIs of which some have been seen on DesarrolloLibre.
+Just to name a few of the many JavaScript APIs that have been covered.

-"The JavaScript API that invites us to talk to applications"
+"The JavaScript API that invites us to speak with applications"

-In this entry we will take the first steps with the speechRecognition() Voice Recognition API in JavaScript, which in other words gives the ability to our applications to recognize the voice according to the language configured through the microphone of the PC or mobile device.
+In this post we will take the first steps with the Voice Recognition API speechRecognition() in JavaScript which, in other words, gives our applications the ability to recognize voice based on the configured language through the PC or mobile device microphone.

-Getting started with the Speech Recognition API in JavaScript
+Getting Started with the Voice Recognition API in JavaScript

-The skeleton of the code that we will use is the following and we will analyze it in the following section:
+The skeleton of the code we will use is the following and we will analyze it in the next section:

 if (!('webkitSpeechRecognition' in window)) {